yeastrc/proxl-web-app/docs/using/structure.rst

 Map PDB Chains to Proteins
 ----------------------------------------
 In order to calculate distances or view crosslinking data on a 3D structure, it is necessary to first map proteins from the experiment to sequences present in a PDB file.
-(To learn more about how ProXL uses this mapping to find 3D positions, see :ref:`structure-mapping-residue-position-to-3D-label`.)
+(To learn more about how proxl uses this mapping to find 3D positions, see :ref:`structure-mapping-residue-position-to-3D-label`.)
 The sequences in the PDB file do not need to be 100% matches to the protein sequences in your experiment, and may contain insertions or deletions.
 However, the quality of the reported distances and visualized links depends on the matches being close.
 It is also not necessary to map proteins to all chains in the PDB file.